UNICEFECAR/parenting-app-bebbo-CMS/docroot/modules/contrib/memcache/README.txt

 - One of the two PECL memcache packages:
   - http://pecl.php.net/package/memcache (recommended)
   - http://pecl.php.net/package/memcached
+- Using the submodule, memcache_admin, requires Drupal 9.1 or later.

 For more detailed instructions on installing a memcached daemon or either of the memcache PECL extensions, please see the documentation online at